arshsinghphd/TeamActivities/Module04/README.md

     value = input(prompt)
 ```

-### Discussion
-What are some values that isnumeric() returns True?
+:memo: Discussion: What are some values that isnumeric() returns True?
 What are some numbers but it still returns False?
 Why do you think it is doing that?

+> [!WARNING]
 > **Computers have limitations**
 > isnumeric() looks at each character and determines if it is a digit (0,1,2,3...9) or not.
 That is it!
 As such, decimals and negative numbers aren't counted due to the dash and the period characters in them.
 For our current purposes that is fine.
 We will explore a better way to handle numeric
 > input later in the semester (using ValueError)